querkmachine/FSForms/_components/date-of-birth.md

 ### Mobile devices

+The addition of `inputmode="numeric"` makes Android display a numeric keyboard for these fields.

-The addition of `inputmode="numeric"` and `pattern="[0-9]*"` force Android and iOS respectively to use numeric keyboards for these fields.
-The latter attribute additionally validates that the input is numberic, if client-side validation is available.
+The addition of `pattern="[0-9]*"` forces iOS into the 'telephone' keyboard mode, allowing the user to only enter the digits 0 to 9, at the exclusion of any other character.
+The addition of the `pattern` attribute also ensures that the input is numeric, if client-side validation is available.

 ### Internationalisation